Fitness Model Janna Breslin Looks Smoking Hot In A Black Dress

-American fitness model Janna Breslin went online on Sunday, March 8, and shared a set of gorgeous snaps with her 700,000-plus Instagram followers.
+American fitness model Janna Breslin went online on Sunday, March 8, and shared a set of gorgeous pics with her 700,000-plus Instagram followers.

-In the snap, the hottie looked nothing short of gorgeous as she rocked a tight black dress that not only showcased her perfect figure but it also allowed her to show off her long, sexy legs.
+In the snaps, the hottie looked nothing short of gorgeous as she rocked a tight black dress that not only showcased her perfect figure but it also allowed her to show off her long, sexy legs.
 The stunner completed her attire with a pair of black high-heeled sandals that gave her legs an even more elongated look.

-Staying true to her signature style, the hottie opted for minimal makeup to prove that she’s a natural beauty.
-The application featured a beige foundation, a tinge of nude blusher, nude eyeshadow, mauve lipstick, heavily lined eyes and a thick coat of mascara.
+Staying true to her signature style, the fitness queen opted for minimal makeup to prove that she’s a natural beauty.
+The application featured a beige foundation, a tinge of nude blusher, nude eyeshadow, mauve lipstick, heavily-lined eyes and a thick coat of mascara.
 She finished off her makeup application with defined eyebrows.

-The stunner wore her highlighted tresses in a high ponytail and allowed them to cascade over her shoulder to pull off a very sporty look.
+The stunner wore her highlighted tresses in a high ponytail and allowed them to cascade over her right shoulder to pull off a very sexy look.
 In terms of accessories, she opted for gold hoop earrings to ramp up the glamour.

-According to the geotag, the snap was captured at the St. Requis Deer Valley, a luxurious hotel in Park City, United States.
+According to the geotag, the snap was captured at St. Requis Deer Valley, which is a luxurious hotel in Utah, United States.

 To the delight of her fans, Janna posted not one, not two, but three snaps from the photoshoot and struck a different pose in each one of them.
-In the caption, the model informed her fans that the pictures were captured on Saturday night when she decided to go with a cocktail dress, makeup, and high heels while it was snowing.
+In the caption, the model informed her fans that the pictures were captured on Saturday, March 7, and revealed that she decided to go with a cocktail dress, makeup, and high heels while it was snowing.
 She then asked her fans what do they think about the look because it was quite different from her usual bikinis and gym attire.

 View this post on Instagram